-Children's wellbeing has two divisions - safeguarding and family support, and education and commissioning.
+Children's Wellbeing is split into three areas – safeguarding and family support, commission and education, development and skills.
 Our senior leadership team ensures that the directorate works as a single team determined to improve the outcomes for Herefordshire's children and young people.
 We work closely with a range of partners in the voluntary, public and private sector, to develop our shared approaches.
 We have a range of social work teams that work together to ensure that we offer children and young people an excellent, seamless service.
 Our teams are:

 The Multi-Agency Safeguarding Hub (MASH)

 Herefordshire's MASH is a partnership between Herefordshire's main statutory agencies, working together to safeguard children and young people.
 The MASH acts as the first point of contact, receiving new safeguarding concerns or enquiries and collating information from different agencies to build up a holistic picture of the circumstances of a case.
 The team's work, which includes our first assessments of young people, is guided by our local safeguarding children board's threshold of need document.